CarlGao4/Demucs-Gui/README.md

 #### Hardware
 Memory: About at least 8GB of total memory (physical and swap) would be required.
 The longer the track you want to separate, the more memory will be required.

-GPU: Only NVIDIA GPUs (whose compute capability should be at least 3.5) and Apple MPS are supported.
+GPU: Only NVIDIA GPUs (whose compute capability should be at least 3.5), Intel Arc & Iris Xe Graphics and Apple MPS are supported.
 At least 2GB of private memory is required.

 ### Running the codes yourself
 At least Python 3.10 is required.
 Other requirements please refer to [Installing binaries](#installing-binaries).